 - Preserving Local Public Arts & Culture Public Funding: On April 10, more than 75 people gathered at the Rainey Institute to learn about the education and advocacy work that CAC will spearhead as part of a successful renewal campaign for our County's dedicated arts & culture tax.
 Board chair Sari Feldman and CAC executive director Karen Gahl-Mills led the presentation, encouraging our cultural partners to start telling story now of "why public funding matters" in preparation for a future campaign.
-Tom Schorgl from CPAC provided a historical perspective on the two previous campaigns, and those in attendance received copies of CAC's 2012 Report to the Community and a handout of suggested education and advocacy actions that, if taken now, can help ensure future success. - Bright Spots Workshop: By the time the Board meets in April, CAC will have held its second major convening of 2013.
+Tom Schorgl from CPAC provided a historical perspective on the two previous campaigns, and those in attendance received copies of CAC's 2012 Report to the Community and a <a href="https://handout.org/handout.or - Bright Spots Workshop: By the time the Board meets in April, CAC will have held its second major convening of 2013.
 On April 18, CAC hosted a Bright Spots workshop for nearly 80 cultural partners.
 The day-long session featured nationally-recognized consultants Holly Sidford and Marcy Hinand and was an interactive opportunity for our grant recipients to reflect on how they can be nimble, responsive and community-driven organizations.
 It builds off a webinar we offered last year.
 Holly will have met with the board immediately following the workshop to share key themes from the day and help us see CAC's work within a national context.